-Myopic eyes bear higher risks of posterior vitreous detachment and vitreous degeneration \rightarrow increased the risk of rhegmatogeneous retinal detachment.
+Myopic eyes bear higher risks of posterior vitreous detachment and vitreous degeneration $\rightarrow$ increased the risk of rhegmatogeneous retinal detachment.

-The shape of the eye ball has been related to the degree of myopia (measured in dioptres D) by ?, who approximated the vitreous chamber with an ellipsoid.
+The shape of the eye ball has been related to the degree of myopia (measured in dioptres D) by Atchison et al. (2005), who approximated the vitreous chamber with an ellipsoid.